NallaRK/My-Learnings/JavaScript/ES-Versions.md

 So transpilers like Babel, TypeScript, CoffeScript will transpile/pollyfill code to ES5 version or as configured, so that applicaiton can run in old version of browsers.

+It is better to use new language features and using Babel/TypeScript to transpile it into ES5 version.